 Joe Casey, who famously wrote a story complaining about how his fans prefer his mainstream friendly super-hero stuff that was continuity heavy and took back an apology he offered them when he realized that said apology's confession about him having a huge drug problem (and producing some of his worst work as a writer while on drugs), pretty much painted him in a bad light.
 His disillusionment (and fan disillusionment with him) culminated in his getting Superman/Batman cancelled when he totally refused to go along with editorial request that he write a follow-up story for his Superman crossover "Our Worlds at War" (as DC was retooling Superman/Batman to focus on the aftermath of their '00s crossovers) and got fired from the title mid-arc when he sent them instead a generic Superman/Batman versus alien story instead.
 Casey was promptly blacklisted from DC as a result, not that he cares it seems.

-My Little Pony Micro Series: In universe with Jade who felt she couldn't top her last work novel.
-Though subverted a bit, as it's revealed that she's still writing.
-Just lacking the courage to continue, least till Twilight's visit.
+My Little Pony Micro Series has an in-universe example with Jade Singer, who felt she couldn't top her novel "The Canter in the Rye".
+She's still writing, but she lacks the courage to continue, at least until Twilight's visit.

 In Groundhog Day, the protagonist really despises his fanbase, but normally keeps it off camera.
 As he's stuck in a "Groundhog Day" Loop, he sometimes starts to bitch publicly as a way of venting his frustration.
 Luckily for him, the timeloop didn't end on any of those particular days.